LuigiVan01/AssistedManipulation/README.md

 environment variables used by the visual studio build tools, that prevent it from being used free standing.
 See [Configure VS Code for Microsoft C++](https://code.visualstudio.com/docs/cpp/config-msvc#_prerequisites).

+## Building

+#### Linux

+Different programs can be built using the [compile.bash](scripts/compile.bash) script that takes the source directory as an argument.
+The VSCode task `Compile` uses this script to build the directory specified by `user_build_target` located in the workspace settings file [`.vscode/settings.json`](.vscode/settings.json).
+Change this variable to build different programs.